PantherXOS/wiki.pantherx.org/PantherX-compared-to-other-distributions.md

 ### Manjaro

-- is based on _Arch_ with _Xfce_ as it's default desktop
+- is based on _Arch_ with _Xfce_ as it's default desktop but supports others as well
 - both _Manjaro_ and PantherX rely on a rolling release cycle
-- _openSUSE_ relies on systemd as init, PantherX uses GNU Shepherd
+- _Manjaro_ relies on systemd as init, PantherX uses GNU Shepherd

 ## See also